futurefabric/govuk-prototyping-rails/README.md

 This is for two reasons.
 Firstly, because it's a 'hello world' that shows everything has worked to this point.
 Secondly, because it gives you some example HTML and CSS to refer to when making layouts.

-To remove this default example index page and replace it with one for your prototype, you'll need to do two things: create a controller and set up a route.
+To remove this default example index page (which will therafter still be available at [http://localhost:3000/examples](http://localhost:3000/examples)) and replace it with one for your prototype, you'll need to do two things: create a controller and set up a route.

 #### 2.1 Create a controller